henly09/PlantApp_CAP102/README.md

-# 🌱🌱Crops & Go: A Fruit Farming Assistant App 🌱🌱
+# 🌱🌱 ManGo: A Mango Farming Assistant App 🌱🌱

 The main objective of this study is to design and develop an app that helps new farmers grow crops on their own.
 Specifically, it aims to:
 1. Provide a Platform for sharing about fruit farming.